Panesico/AutoEndorse/README.md

 > [!WARNING]
 > Remember to set the language to your web settings.
 Its not intended for log messages.
+>
-> You need to be connected to other people to give and recieve endorsements.
+> You need to be connected to other people to give and recieve endorsements!